rezmoss/sbomlyze/README.md

 ![demo](https://github.com/user-attachments/assets/b21996fc-41e8-4d79-9ca2-e4291f8dd2f5)

-> **Generators make SBOMs.
-Scanners find CVEs. sbomlyze tells you what changed — and whether to trust it.**
+> Generators make SBOMs and scanners find CVEs. sbomlyze tells you what changed between two SBOMs and whether to trust it.
-> It slots in right after your generator: `syft image:tag -o cyclonedx-json` → **sbomlyze diffs the output**, classifies the drift, scores compliance, and gates your pipeline.
+> Run it after your generator: pipe `syft image:tag -o cyclonedx-json` into `sbomlyze`, which classifies the drift, scores compliance, and gates your pipeline.

 ## Why sbomlyze?

-SBOM *generation* is a solved, crowded problem. **Comparing** two SBOMs — and knowing whether a change is routine or a supply-chain red flag — is not.
-That's the gap sbomlyze fills.
+Many tools generate SBOMs.
+Few compare them, and fewer tell you whether a change is routine or a supply-chain red flag. sbomlyze fills that gap.

 | Capability | **sbomlyze** | cyclonedx-cli | sbomqs | syft / trivy |
 |---|:---:|:---:|:---:|:---:|